 The board's oversight of grant making

 Our Board of Trustees determines the substantive areas and geographic focus of the foundation's grant making.
 Within the budget approved by the board, the foundation makes about 1,400 grants throughout the year.
 The board has delegated authority for approving these grants to the president and senior staff.
 However, all trustees serve on one of the board's three program committees, which help design program strategy.
-Membership on the committees rotates so that trustees serving 12 years become steeped in the work of all three program areas and contribute to their development and assessment.
+Membership on the committees rotates so that trustees serving two terms become steeped in the work of all three program areas and contribute to their development and assessment.
 The trustees review approved grants at their regular board meetings, which take place three times a year.
-At those meetings, and during annual board visits to grantees worldwide, trustees meet grant recipients and learn about their work.
+During annual board program trips, trustees meet grant recipients in the U.S. and globally and learn about their work.

 The Ford Foundation places high value on the independence of our board members.
-We require that a majority of our trustees be independent, that all trustees serving on the Audit Committee and the Nominating and Governance Committee be independent, and that trustees on the Audit Committee satisfy additional standards of independence.
+We require that a majority of our trustees be independent and that all trustees serving on the Audit Committee meet a heightened independence standard.
 When the staff proposes that the foundation fund an organization with which a trustee, or the spouse, domestic partner, or child of a trustee, is affiliated as an officer, director, trustee, or employee, that grant must be reviewed and approved by the Audit Committee.
 The grant action document—which is reviewed and approved by management before submission to the Audit Committee—discloses the nature of the trustee affiliation and confirms that the trustee played no role in the initiation or negotiation of the grant.

 The Audit Committee assists the Board of Trustees with respect to financial reporting, internal control, and audits, and also supports the foundation’s process for monitoring its compliance with laws and regulations, the Trustee Code of Ethics, the Conflict of Interest Policy for Trustees and Officers, and the Whistleblower Policy.
 The Audit Committee appoints and manages the outside auditor.
 The committee also sets the officers’ compensation.